speakeasy-api/bluesky-ts/docs/sdks/feed/README.md

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a list of posts liked by an actor.
 Requires auth, actor must be the requesting account.
-* [getAuthorFeed](#getauthorfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getAuthor](#getauthor) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a view of an actor's 'author feed' (post and reposts by the author).
 Does not require auth.
-* [getFeed](#getfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [fetch](#fetch) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a hydrated feed from an actor's selected feed generator.
 Implemented by App View.
-* [getFeedGenerator](#getfeedgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getGenerator](#getgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get information about a feed generator.
 Implemented by AppView.
-* [getFeedGenerators](#getfeedgenerators) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getGenerators](#getgenerators) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get information about a list of feed generators.
-* [getFeedSkeleton](#getfeedskeleton) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getSkeleton](#getskeleton) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get a skeleton of a feed provided by a feed generator.
 Auth is optional, depending on provider requirements, and provides the DID of the requester.
 Implemented by Feed Generator Service.
-* [getLikes](#getlikes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get like records which reference a subject (by AT-URI and CID).
-* [getListFeed](#getlistfeed) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get a feed of recent posts from a list (posts and reposts from any actors on the list).
-Does not require auth.
-* [getPostThread](#getpostthread) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get posts in a thread.
-Does not require auth, but additional metadata and filtering will be applied for authed requests.
-* [getPosts](#getposts) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Gets post views for a specified list of posts (by AT-URI).
-This is sometimes referred to as 'hydrating' a 'feed skeleton'.
-* [getQuotes](#getquotes) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get a list of quotes for a given post.
-* [getRepostedBy](#getrepostedby) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get a list of reposts for a given post.
-* [getSuggestedFeeds](#getsuggestedfeeds) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getSuggested](#getsuggested) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*